“Why is my furnace blowing cold air?” is a question I hear often. It’s a legitimate question. After all, aren’t furnaces supposed to blow warm air?

 Some roll out switches have a manual reset button (seen here).
 Some are auto reset, as are almost all high temperature limit switches.
 Auto reset limit switches are supposed to reset after the furnace cools down, although I find that often times they don’t.
 Sometimes tapping on the front of the switch with a small tool (such as the end of a screwdriver) will reset it.

 So what causes these switches to trip?
-If you’re asking “why is my furnace blowing cold air?” and you find that you have an open roll out or limit switch, here are the most common causes that occur.
+If you find that you have an open roll out or limit switch, here are the most common causes that occur.

 - Dirty or plugged air filter(s).
 If your furnace filter (s) becomes plugged with dirt or pet hair, not enough air can get thru to the blower, resulting in the heat exchanger becoming too hot.
 This will cause the high temperature limit circuit to “open”, shutting off the burners yet keeping the motor running until the furnace can cool down.
 If the limit switch resets on its own, your furnace will short-cycle (blow warm air then cold).
 If it does not automatically reset, your furnace will just continue to blow unheated air into the home.
 SOLUTION: Replace the filter(s) and reset the limit switch if necessary.